JacobGlennAyers/spectrace/README.md

 - Test manually: `conda activate spectrace && python spectrace_wav_bridge.py --wav /path/to/file.wav --output-dir ./projects --nfft 2048 --grayscale`
 - Check the debug log at `/tmp/spectrace_debug.log` for detailed error messages

-### `No module named gtk`

-Your GIMP installation may be missing Python support.
-Use the official GIMP 2.10 build — third-party builds sometimes strip the Python-Fu component.

 ### Pencil Not Drawing

 - Use `Filters > Spectrace > Reset Tool Settings` to force correct settings